macccorehenni/ten-stories/Orpheous and the Shattering/prelude-and-cast-list.md

 ## In order of appearance, the characters and their actors and actresses:
-_Fate_, played by Casie Trevalo, the Titan of Shadow _Orpheous_, played by Costa Inverio
+_Fate_, played by Casie Trevalo, the Titan of Shadow

+_Orpheous_, played by Costa Inverio

 _King of Castaria_, played by Ferris Enphyra

-_Talvet_, Orpheous' butler, played by Cavereo Ingells _Princess Cristellia_, played by Ammareth Soren
+_Talvet_, Orpheous' butler, played by Cavereo Ingells

+_Halgeon_, Orpheous' rival, played by Lisanna Soren

+_Princess Cristellia_, played by Ammareth Soren

 _King of Calfonia_, played by Costa Inverio

-_Prinve_, Cristellia's friend and confidant, played by Givly Soren _The voice of the Shattering_, played by Anna Ildren
+_Prinve_, Cristellia's friend and confidant, played by Givly Soren

+_The voice of the Shattering_, played by Anna Ildren

+_The Shattering_, played by Ammareth Soren
+S